OSUMC-Cultural-Awareness/api/script/README.md

   Exposes an instance of the database and contains functions for common db operations

 - `deploy_production_backend.sh`
-  Manually deploy latest master branch to production the server Executes `restart_services.sh` inside of the ec2 instance Must pass this script ssh key for the server
+  Manually deploy latest main branch to production the server Executes `restart_services.sh` inside of the ec2 instance Must pass this script ssh key for the server

 - `restart_services.sh`
-  Should only run on the backend production server Pulls latest master branch, updates python dependencies, restarts gunicorn, nginx services
+  Should only run on the backend production server Pulls latest main branch, updates python dependencies, restarts gunicorn, nginx services